Covid-19 Update and Library ServicesDear Sharon Community:

 For more information please see friendsofsharonpubliclibrary.org

 Temporary Remote Access to Ancestry.com!

-Instructions: Follow the link (above) and log in using your Sharon Public Library card number and PIN ('ocln' is the standard assigned PIN for SPL cards).
-You will be redirected to a page connected with our catalog.
-Click on the Ancestry.com logo under the words "Access Ancestry."
+Instructions: Follow the link to our Genealogy Databases page (above).
+Click on the link for temporary remote access.
+You will be taken to our Catalog; log in using your Sharon Public Library card number and PIN ('ocln' is the standard assigned PIN for SPL cards).
+Click on the Ancestry.com logo (Ancestry Library Edition) under the words "Access Ancestry."
 Only Sharon residents will be able to access this service.
-If you have questions or need help, email firstname.lastname@example.org or use our Ask a Librarian function.
+If you have questions or need help, call 781-784-1578 x1422 or use our Ask a Librarian function.

 Online & Remote Access Tools Through SPLIf you are practicing social distancing, self-isolation, or simply exercising due caution, the Library can help you stay connected and safe through our online and remote access tools:

 - Overdrive and its corresponding free app, Libby, allow users to borrow and read or listen to e-books and e-audiobooks on their computers, phones, tablets, or other devices.
 Get started on your computer by visiting Overdrive and signing in using your library card and PIN (the standard PIN is "ocln"); or by downloading Libby onto the device of your choice for free.

 - The New York Times is available for free online.
 To access it, visit the Library's catalog and click "New York Times" on the left-hand sidebar.
 Click "Redeem" next to the digital access code provided, then sign in or create a free account.
 When your code runs out after 72 hours, simply get a new one by following this process again.